Initiatives for Quality Improvement

 Based on its management philosophy, Ushio has created a unified quality policy for the entire Group, and continued its efforts to improve quality.

 Quality Management System and Framework

-USHIO has a system for improving the efficiency and speed of its quality management system, and started new activities in fiscal 2016.
-We will maintain our mechanisms for swiftly responding to customer needs while meeting the requirements of ISO 9001.
-We will aim to achieve radical innovation not bound needlessly to rules and firmly anchored in front-line realities, as we strive to achieve even higher levels of customer satisfaction.
+Ushio has a system for improving the efficiency and speed of its quality management system.
+We maintain our mechanisms for swiftly responding to customer needs while meeting the requirements of ISO 9001.
+We aim to achieve radical innovation not bound needlessly to rules and firmly anchored in front-line realities, as we strive to achieve even higher levels of customer satisfaction.

 We adopt best practices for ensuring quality from the accumulated expertise of each business division through collaboration between the Quality Assurance Division of each business division.
 We have also established quality management systems based on legal standards in the medical equipment business.

 By strengthening our ties with overseas production affiliates and Group companies, we aim to improve the level of quality assurance throughout the entire Ushio Group.

 Lamps, which are Ushio's main products and are widely used by customers in cinema equipment, projectors and lighting, are produced in a variety of different places, including at overseas bases.
 Great care needs to be taken to ensure that there are no defects in these products as it may have an incalculable impact on the lives of people.

 Amid these conditions, Ushio's Light Sources Division issued an educational manga comic booklet called “Quality First” in fiscal 2015 to raise awareness.
 The manga uses a story envisaging a problem occurring in a cinema projector lamp to show how a production line employee's simple slipup can end up having a variety of effects on many people, including the ultimate end user.
 This is a tool that enlightens through prompting understanding the effects of actions, and it is already being used.